Observing Higgs Dark Matter at the CERN LHC

 \subsection{The Effective Lagrangian of the $SO(5)\otimes U(1)$ Gauge-Higgs Unification Model}

 The model we are considering is a gauge theory based on the group $SO(5)\otimes U(1)$ with an warped extra dimension~\cite{hosotani}.
-The 4D Higgs boson is identified with a part of the extra-dimensional component of the gauge bosons and the Higgs couplings to all particles are fixed by the gauge principle.
-The 4D neutral Higgs boson corresponds to quantum fluctuations of the Aharonov-Bohm phase $\theta_H$ in the extra dimension.
+The 4D Higgs boson is identified with a part of the extra-dimensional component of the gauge bosons.
+As a consequence the Higgs couplings to all particles are fixed by the gauge principle.
+If the extra-dimension space is non--simply--connected the 4D neutral Higgs boson will correspond to quantum fluctuations of an Aharonov-Bohm phase $\theta_H$ which is a physical degree of freedom originated from vanishing field strengths $F_{MN}=0$.

-The one-loop generated effective Higgs potential $V_{eff}(\theta_H)$ depends on the Aharonov-Bohm phase $\theta_H$ along the fifth dimension.
-It has been shown that the effective potential has a global minimum at $\theta_H=\pm\pi/2$~\cite{hosotani} and small fluctuations around the minimum $\hat{\theta}_H=\pi/2+H(x)/v$ introduce the Higgs field $H$ responsible for the electroweak symmetry breaking.
-The effective Higgs potential must be invariant under $H\rightarrow -H$.
-The Higgs field is odd under the {\it H-parity} transformations while all other SM particles are even.
+Quantum corrections generate an effective Higgs potential $V_{eff}(\theta_H)$ which depends on the Aharonov-Bohm phase $\theta_H$ along the fifth dimension.
+It has been shown that the effective potential has a global minimum at $\theta_H=\pm\pi/2$~\cite{hosotani}.
+Small fluctuations around the minimum $\theta_H=\pi/2+H(x)/v$ introduce the Higgs field $H$ responsible for the electroweak symmetry breaking.

+Mirror reflection symmetry in the fifth dimension and the invariance under transformations of the larger group implies that the effective Higgs potential must be invariant under $H\rightarrow -H$.
+The Higgs field is odd under the {\it H-parity} transformations while all other SM particles remain even.